Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.8 Tool-free legs and fast setup make it low-friction.

-Cooling 3.7 Leather warms during long sits, especially for hot sleepers.
+Cooling 3.7 Leather warms up during long sits, especially for heat-sensitive users.

-Comfort 4.4 Best in a relaxed posture; deep seat is excellent for lounging.
+Comfort 4.4 Our testing found it best in relaxed positions; the deep seat is built for lounging.

-Layout Practicality 4.1 Works well in medium rooms, but the depth needs clearance behind traffic paths.
+Layout Practicality 4.1 Works well in medium rooms, but the depth needs clearance around traffic paths.

-Cleaning 4.0 Wipeable leather helps, but tufting increases crumb/lint management.
+Cleaning 4.0 Wipeable leather helps, but tufting still adds crumb and lint management.

-Value 4.0 Strong design-to-price equation if you actually want a lounge-forward leather sofa.
+Value 4.0 It makes the most sense if you want a lounge-forward leather sofa, not a formal perch.

-Overall 4.2 A style-icon sofa that’s at its best when you treat it like a lounge, not a desk chair.
+Overall 4.2 A style-first sofa that performs best once you treat it like a lounge, not a desk chair.

 How to Choose the Article Sven Tufted Leather Sofa?